-New York City Lawyers Represent Medical Malpractice Plaintiffs
+New York City Medical Malpractice Lawyers

 Highly experienced New York attorneys help clients pursue justice for medical errors

 New York City is known for having the best of everything.
-The New York City medical malpractice lawyers of Rich & Rich, P.C. are well known for successfully representing victims of medical and dental malpractice.
+The New York medical malpractice lawyers of Rich & Rich, P.C. are well known for successfully representing victims of medical and dental malpractice.
 When a healthcare professional’s performance deviates from the standard of care and those actions result in harm, we vigorously pursue appropriate monetary damages for the victim, and possibly their loved ones.
 Our medical malpractice attorneys serve victims in Manhattan, Queens and Nassau County.

 Accomplished attorneys hold medical professionals accountable for mistakes